Course page PDF

 • ✓ Perform PCA by mean-centering, covariance, and eigendecomposition.

-L18: back to supervised — the decision tree learner.
+L18: back to supervised — decision trees & ensembles.